nrtdemo/week-1/Homework/Homework/Readme.md

 # Questions
 * Why we need "if-else" in function process?

-Answer: because in order that the declining number haven't value zero.
+Answer: because in order that the declining number to haven't value zero.
 And program is not error

 # Resources